coopie/speech_ml/notes.md

 * tests for normalising things
 * more robust data store - frequencies should be stored for spectrograms
 * more data: berlin, toronto and RML
+* caching the ttv data
+* saving rough split in ttv.yaml

 ### LATER